JasonWarrenUK/kannotban/PROMPTS.md

 Do not wrap up until you have answers from me for each of these topics.
 There will be three outputs at the end: a functional spec, an architectural spec, and our code standards specification for `CLAUDE.md`, review the template for this file currently in the repo to understand what we must cover.

-**Important**: When asking questions about technical choices, present 2-3 specific options with brief explanations rather than leaving it open-ended.
+**Important**: When asking questions about technical choices, present multiple specific options (absolute minimum of 3) with brief explanations rather than leaving it open-ended.
 This speeds up decision-making.
 When there are more viable options available, verbalise this and ask if I want to see more options.
 Only one question at a time, stay within scope, and don't generate anything until requested.
 ```

 ### SPEC WRAP-UP